 Consult with a licensed behavior specialist in your area for more information about CCD or any signs a child or family member may be suffering from (or enjoying) showing signs they have a narcissistic temperament or Cluster B personality disorder.

-Personality Disorder, a personality type shared by roughly 4% of the human population.
-It has no cure but with cooperation of the individual who exhibits problematic behavior as well as that of friends, family, and community support, behavior can (to a certain degree) be managed in such a way that the Cluster B person can thrive while limiting the damage they all compulsively by nature and habit tend to feel entitled to do to other people’s lives.
+Anti-Social Personality Disorder is a personality type shared by roughly 4% of the human population.
+It has no cure but with the cooperation of the individual who exhibits problematic behavior as well as that of friends, family, and community support, behavior can (to a certain degree) be managed in such a way that the Cluster B person can thrive while limiting the damage they all compulsively by nature and habit tend to feel entitled to do to other people’s lives.

 If you are born with ASPD but have not yet turned violent, resist the urge.
 Short term thinkers tend to impulsively abuse, then regret having done so due to the consequences in later life.